The golfer's 11-year reign atop sport's rich list has been ended by a star who is currently languishing in

 3) then plead "Guilty" hoping for a reduced sentence.

-does give lots of taxpayer's money to the lawyers (who later become judges, - fromcorrupt2 & corruptlaw).
+This does not actually help most criminal clients but it does give lots of taxpayer's money to the lawyers (who later become judges, - fromcorrupt2 & corruptlaw).

-Secretary' (and a lawyer, like most English politicians - including the Prime Minister), has decided not to take action against the corrupt lawyers.
+Jack Straw, the 'Home Secretary' (and a lawyer, like most English politicians - including the Prime Minister), has decided not to take action against the corrupt lawyers.

 Instead he illegally attacks our "Rights Immemorial" - our right to fair jury trial.

-all "official judgement" is heavily polluted bygreedy, corrupt perverts in authority.
+In a country where all "official judgement" is heavily polluted bygreedy, corrupt perverts in authority.

 English law is now corrupt in practice, ensuring that 'justice', or indeed protection from justice, is only given to the rich; and to judges themselves of course - see bentjudge.
 Institutionally corrupt English judges routinely and falsely try to convict working-class folk, but juries don't.